axc1028/ferm-simulation/README.md

-# ferm-simulation
+# ferm-simulator
-A repository to host a ferm-simulator
+A repository to host a fermentation simulation tool